jmhasan1/Language_Translator_Transformer_Model/README.md

 <h2>Language Translator Using Transformer model </h2>
 <P>This is a comprehensive implementation of the Transformer architecture as described in the "Attention Is All You Need" paper.
-Let's break it down:
+Breaking down the model : <br>

-Input Embeddings:
+<H4>Input Embeddings</H4>:
 The InputEmbeddings class converts input tokens into dense vectors.
 It uses PyTorch's nn.Embedding layer to map each token to a vector of size d_model.
-The vectors are then scaled by √(d_model) as per the original paper.
+The vectors are then scaled by √(d_model) as per the original paper.<br>
-Positional Embeddings:
+<h4>Positional Embeddings:</h4>
 The PositionalEmbeddings class adds position information to the input embeddings.
 It creates a matrix of positional encodings using sine and cosine functions.
 These encodings are added to the input embeddings to give the model information about the sequence order.
-Layer Normalization:
+Layer Normalization:<br>
 The LayerNormalization class implements layer normalization, which helps stabilize the learning process.
 It normalizes the inputs across the features.
 Feed Forward Block:
 The FeedForwardBlock class implements the position-wise feed-forward networks used in both the encoder and decoder.
 It consists of two linear transformations with a ReLU activation in between.